Blog & Guide » Download » How to Download Old Emails from Server

 Method 1: Download Old Emails with Thunderbird (Free)

 Thunderbird is the simplest free way to download a full server-side mailbox.
-It works on Windows, macOS, and Linux and stores synced mail as MBOX files inside your profile folder.
+It works on Windows, macOS, and Linux.
+In addition, it stores synced mail as MBOX files inside your profile folder.

-2. Open Account Settings > Account Actions > Add Mail Account.
+2. Next, open Account Settings > Account Actions > Add Mail Account.
 Enter your name, full email address, and password (or App Password).

-3. Click Configure manually and use the IMAP settings for your provider from the table above.
+3. Then click Configure manually and use the IMAP settings for your provider from the table above.
 Confirm IMAP is selected, port 993, SSL/TLS, normal password.

-5. Right-click each folder you want a permanent copy of, choose Properties > Synchronization, and tick Select this folder for offline use.
-Repeat for every folder.
+4. Once the account is connected, right-click each folder you want kept offline.
+Choose Properties > Synchronization and tick Select this folder for offline use.

 Method 2: Download to PST with Outlook Desktop

-If you have Outlook 2016, 2019, 2021, or Microsoft 365 installed, you can produce a single PST file that contains every folder and attachment from the server.
+If you have Outlook 2016, 2019, 2021, or Microsoft 365 installed, you can produce a single PST file.
+The PST contains every folder and attachment from the server.

-1. In Outlook desktop, go to File > Add Account and pick Manual setup or additional server types > POP or IMAP.
+1. First, in Outlook desktop, go to File > Add Account.
+Then pick Manual setup or additional server types > POP or IMAP.

-2. Enter your name, email, server type IMAP, and the IMAP server and port from the list above.
+2. Next, enter your name, email, server type IMAP, and the IMAP server and port from the list above.
 Use your password or App Password.

 Method 3: Use the Provider’s Built-in Export

-Some providers offer a direct download archive that doesn’t require any desktop client:
+Some providers offer a direct download archive that does not require any desktop client:

 • Gmail / Google Workspace: Use Google Takeout, select Mail, and download the resulting MBOX archive.

-• Microsoft 365 (admin): Use the Microsoft Purview eDiscovery Content Search export to PST, or for a single user use Outlook desktop’s Import/Export as in Method 2.
+• Microsoft 365 (admin): Use the Microsoft Purview eDiscovery Content Search export to PST.
+For a single user, use Outlook desktop’s Import/Export as in Method 2.

-• Yahoo Mail: The web UI doesn’t expose a “Download all” button, so use IMAP via Method 1 or 2.
+• Yahoo Mail: The web UI does not expose a “Download all” button.
+Therefore, use IMAP via Method 1 or 2 (the same IMAP route works to back up AOL folders selectively).

 Method 4: Use a Dedicated Email Backup Tool

-1. Download and install EmailBakup for Windows or macOS.
+1. First, download and install EmailBakup for Windows or macOS.

 2. EmailBakup main interface

-3. Click Add Account and pick your provider from the list (or choose generic IMAP).
+3. Next, click Add Account and pick your provider from the list (or choose generic IMAP).

 4. Add email account in EmailBakup

-5. Enter your full email address and password (or App Password) and the matching IMAP server.
+5. Then enter your full email address and password (or App Password).
+The IMAP server and port auto-fill for known providers.

 Which Method Should You Choose?